 When Harvard Business School’s Boris Groysberg and Deborah Bell teamed up with executive search firm Heidrick & Struggles to study the gender dynamics of corporate boards, they found that token women often fail to be influential because they are consistently excluded from an informal network that discusses issues of import outside the board meetings, in gatherings such as golf games and private dinners.

-And among those interested in sports, the percentage of male directors who played golf (40 per cent) was twice that of female directors who did (20 per cent).
+And among those interested in sports, the percentage of male directors who played golf (40%) was twice that of female directors who did (20%).